Locally Repairable Codes with Unequal Local Erasure Correction: Optimal Code Construction

 \begin{IEEEproof} See Appendix \ref{sect:appx:rnkera}. \end{IEEEproof}

-\begin{theorem}[Optimality of Gabidulin-based LRC construction] Gabidulin-based LRCs (Construction \ref{cnstrct}) satisfy the locality requirement $(\mathbf{n},\delta)$, and the equality is achieved in the distance bound for codes with unequal locality requirement (Theorem \ref{thm:bound:req}). \end{theorem}
+\begin{theorem}[Optimality of Gabidulin-based LRC with unequal locality and ordered-$(r,\delta)$] Gabidulin-based LRCs with unequal locality satisfying the ordered $(r,\delta)$ condition are distance optimal with respect to the distance upper bound for codes having unequal locality with ordered-$(r,\delta)$ (Theorem \ref{thm:UL-distbound}). \end{theorem}